Below are the many benefits you'll receive when you come on board:

 2: Archiving Lessons

 Use your smartphone/tablet to make videos of anything we cover at your lesson.
 We can also use my iPad/iPhone if you prefer and the files will be emailed to you at the end of your lesson.
-You'll want to create a folder on your computer for archiving all your lesson videos.
+You'll want to create a folder on your computer called "Bass Lessons" and put all the videos into that folder.

-Choose from either of two locations - Baltimore or DC metro (Montgomery Co.).
+Choose from either of two locations - Baltimore or DC metro (Montgomery/PG county line.).
 If you work in one and live in the other, you're not locked into always being at the same location.
 Pick whichever one works best in a given week.

 4: Live, Online Lessons via Skype or FaceTime